yukaitung/lgdxrobot-docs/content/lgdxrobot2/mcu/compile-the-firmware.md

 ## Configure

-The firmware is designed to be adaptable to different configurations, but it must be customised for your specific setup.
-Open the project in your IDE and navigate to the `Inc/configuration.h` file.
-Change the following variables to match your configuration:
+The firmware is designed to be adaptable to different configurations, but it must be customised for specific setup.
+Open the project in IDE and navigate to the `Inc/configuration.h` file.
+Change the following variables to match the configuration:

 | Variable Name | Example Value | Description |
 |----------------|----------------|----------------|